 Benefits of a Donor Advised Fund

-Based on your recommendations, grants are approved by our Trustees and sent to qualifying nonprofits in the name of your fund (or anonymously if you choose).
+Your giving grows and changes with you, and we’re here to help you realize your goals.
+We provide research and insights so you can give your ways.
+Grants are approved by our Trustees and sent to qualifying nonprofits in the name of your fund (or anonymously if you choose).
 Funds are often named for families or individuals (e.g., the Smith Family Fund or the Jane Smith Memorial Fund) or for other positive associations (e.g., the Elm Fund).

 Build a Family Tradition of Philanthropy

-Donor Advised Funds provide your family with opportunities to gather together around meaningful giving experiences.
-Come together to make annual grant recommendations to the organizations and causes important to your family.
+Donor Advised Funds provide your family with opportunities to connect around meaningful giving experiences.
+Work together to make grant recommendations to the organizations and causes important to your family.